-All applicants must apply by close of business on November 30, 2017 to be considered for this position.
+All applicants must apply by close of day on February 5, 2018 to be considered for this position.
 All applicants must complete an application packet, which includes: cover letter, resume and three (3) references.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.